Medicaid Rehab Coverage for Drug, Alcohol, and Substance Abuse Treatment

 A 2016 study published in the journal Health Affairs used data from 2013 to 2014 to examine how each state defined Medicaid benefits for substance use disorders.
 Analysts found that many states failed to cover all levels of care required for effective substance abuse treatment—including medications used to treat opioid use disorder.
 This means that low-income populations in certain states who are on Medicaid may not have access to these services.6

 Medicaid may provide coverage for the following substance abuse and mental health treatments in your state.
-Before choosing an addiction treatment center, make sure the services you need are covered by Medicaid, and that the treatment center accepts Medicaid as a form of payment.
+Before choosing an addiction treatment center, make sure the services you need are offered by your chosen provider and that the treatment center accepts Medicaid as a form of payment.

+Detox centers that take medicaid are fairly common in the United States.
 Detox is the first stage of addiction treatment and helps you safely withdraw from drugs and alcohol in a controlled, supervised medical setting.
-Detox often precedes medication maintenance and behavioral therapy at an addiction treatment center.7
+Detox facilities that accept medicaid may also offer residential treatment and outpatient treatment, but detox often precedes these levels of care as well as medication maintenance and behavioral therapy at an addiction treatment center.7

 Intensive outpatient services offer at least 9 hours of therapy per week in sets of three 3-hour sessions, and some studies have found them to be similar to residential and inpatient programs in both services and effectiveness.9